AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 ### Querying and templating

-You'll find that when you work in the templates any reference to an IPublishedContent type has a new extension method called **ShowToVisitor**.
-By calling this you can determine if the current site visitor matches one ore more of the personalisation groups you have associated with the content (which in turn of course depend on the definition for the group you have configured.
+You'll find that when you work in the templates any reference to an IPublishedContent type has a new extension method called **ShowToVisitor()**.
+By calling this you can determine if the current site visitor matches one ore more of the personalisation groups you have associated with the content (which in turn of course depend on the definition for the group you have configured).

 So for example, if you have repeated content such as a listing of pages, you can do this to just display the pages relevant for the current site visitor: